riseworksco/clinicAI/README.md

 ## Acknowledgment

+We would like to thank everyone talk to us and share their insights and feedback.

-2023 Sojo All Rights Reserved
+2023-2024 Matrix Software LLC All Rights Reserved